wxy20850606/wxy20850606.github.io/content/posts/2025/10/inner-wealth.md

 > “The most important quality for an investor is temperament, not intellect.”

-In this video, I’ll share how my own losses and gains taught me that temperament — not strategy — is what truly determines your returns.
+“In this video, I’ll share how my own losses and gains taught me that temperament — not strategy — is what truly determines your returns.”

-# Temperament vs Inner Wealth vs Awareness

-Temperament is how you emotionally behave under pressure.
-It’s what others see — your patience, calm, and consistency when things get difficult.

-Inner wealth is your emotional capital — peace, clarity, trust, gratitude, and sufficiency.
-It’s what gives temperament its stability.

-Awareness is the silent observer — the ability to see your thoughts, emotions, and impulses without being ruled by them.
-It’s the root of all transformation.

-Awareness is the root, inner wealth is the soil, and temperament is the fruit.

-So if you want to build true temperament, you must first cultivate awareness and grow inner wealth — because behavior changes only when consciousness deepens.

 # Inner Assets and Market Reflections
 The market mirrors your state of being.